AidanFarhi/weight-tracker/README.md

 ## Todos

+- Unit testing.

-- Add constraints to the weight entry forms to not allow floating numbers. [ ]
+- Add constraints to the weight entry forms to not allow floating numbers.

-- Add a logout feature. [ ]
+- Add a logout feature.

-- Grid view that lets you edit and update. [ ]
+- Grid view that lets you edit and update.

-- Add placeholder values for missing weight data. [ ]
+- Add placeholder values for missing weight data.

-- Make it look good on desktop. [ ]

-- Unit testing??? [ ]

-- Add a prompt when the user first logs in and there is no target weight set. [ ]
+- Add a prompt when the user first logs in and there is no target weight set.